 Accompanying the Bach Choir, I think you had to transpose at sight for something we did, didn't you?

-Not quite at sight, as I had practised the music in advance, but yes we did two things down a semitone, the St Matthew Passion and the Christmas Oratorio.
+Not quite at sight, as I had practiced the music in advance, but yes we did two things down a semitone, the St Matthew Passion and the Christmas Oratorio.
 As an organist, you’re trained to be able to transpose at sight, but with Bach it’s never straightforward!

 Was there anything particularly memorable about your time accompanying the Bach Choir?